incubyte/incubyte.github.io/content/blog/clean-agile-with-uncle-bob-a-summary.md

 ### Acceptance Tests

-Pair your stories with acceptance tests which can work as a definition of “done” and bring unambiguity.
+Pair your stories with acceptance tests, which can work as a definition of “done” and bring unambiguity.

 ### Whole Team

-Software development is a team sport, and like any other team, software development teams are also fully cross-functional and comprise developers, testers, and managers.
+Software development is a team sport, and like any other team, software development teams are also fully cross-functional and comprise developers, testers and managers.

 ## Chapter 4 Team Practices